 - team up with neighbouring stores to create a one-stop Black Friday sale destination

-- offer coffee or bubbles for shoppers while they browse
+- offer coffee or drinks for shoppers while they browse

 - door prizes, free gift wrapping, gift with purchase

 Sure, your store is physical.
-But that doesn’t mean that your customers are not researching your brand online.
+But that doesn’t mean that your customers are not searching for you online.
 In fact:

-- Search engine optimisation (SEO) – having your correct name, phone and address is a known factor for improving your search visibility.
+- Search engine optimisation: consistently having the correct name, address and phone number (NAP) across your online profiles is a known ranking factor for search engines.

 - Social proof – having a verified business on GMB lends legitimacy to your business.

-We’ve said it before – and we’ll keep on saying it: SMS marketing is a powerful way to enhance the customer experience by building relationships, getting the word out to your target audience, and driving sales for your business.
+We’ve said it before – and we’ll keep on saying it: SMS marketing is a powerful way to connect with your customers and drive sales.

 - on printed receipts